The Irish Public Decide What is the Best Age to Get Married at

 You may meet your perfect match at a young age, or you may not find the right person for many more years.
 At the end of the day, the choice is entirely up to you.

 When you are ready to take the plunge, visit Bannon Jewellers.
 We have a vast selection of engagement and wedding rings for you to choose from, and we can create custom rings to suit your preferences as well.
-Contact us or stop by our shop today to find out more.
+Book an appointment with us or stop by our shop today to find out more.